 As a global PSTN replacement provider, Telnyx delivers more than the standard VoIP offering.
 Scale globally with instant access to local numbers in over 100 countries, port numbers even more quickly in the 30+ countries where Telnyx offers PSTN replacement, and comply with international regulations effortlessly thanks to Telnyx’s 30+ carrier licenses and expert regulatory team.

 Telnyx recently added Estonia, Greece, Latvia, Lithuania, and Poland to the growing list of countries where we offer PSTN replacement.
-This brings our total PSTN replacement offering to 27 countries including Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, Luxembourg, Mexico, Netherlands, Norway, Portugal, Puerto Rico, Slovenia, South Africa, Sweden, Switzerland, U.S. Virgin Islands, United Kingdom, and USA.
+This brings our total PSTN replacement offering to 31 countries including Australia, Austria, Belgium, Brazil, Canada, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, Luxembourg, Mexico, Netherlands, Norway, Portugal, Puerto Rico, Slovenia, South Africa, Sweden, Switzerland, U.S. Virgin Islands, United Kingdom, and USA.